sinemeister/hyperskill-java-projects/README.md

 All the projects in this repository:

+- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/amazing-numbers">Amazing Numbers</a>: Explore all the fun and different properties of the numbers!
+Implemented with OOP and algorithms.
 - <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/bulls-and-cows">Bulls and Cows</a>: A classic code-breaking game with OOP implementation!
 - <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/chuck-norris-cipher-encoder">Chuck Norris Cipher Encoder</a>: A multiway binary to Chuck Norris Unary code encryption/decryption!